Receiver of Wreck: Countries having a Receiver of Wreck

 In the United Kingdom, the Receiver of Wreck, a post defined under the Merchant Shipping Act 1995, is an official of the British Government whose main task is to administer the law in relation to Wreck and Salvage.
 Operating on behalf of the Department for Transport, the Receiver of Wreck is located within the Maritime and Coastguard Agency.
 Until 1993, the role was carried out by numerous coastal customs officials.
 Nowadays, the Receiver is based in Southampton, and is helped by local outposts of His Majesty's Coastguard.

-The UK post holder as of Nov 2023 is Stephen White.
+The UK post holder as of January 2026 is Stephen White.

 In Cornwall the receiver of wreck and royal fish is the Receiver General of the Duchy of Cornwall, a role previously fulfilled by the Havener of Cornwall.

-Elsewhere in the British Isles, each of the Channel Islands, and the Isle of Man have their own laws of wreck and salvage and their own Receiver of Wreck.
+Elsewhere in the British Isles, each of the Channel Islands, and the Isle of Man have its own laws of wreck and salvage and their own Receiver of Wreck.

 In Ireland a Receiver of Wreck is a Revenue Official appointed by the Minister for Transport, Tourism and Sport with the consent of the Revenue Commissioners whose duty is to deal with any wreck found in or on the shores of the sea or any tidal water or harbour.

 Canada has a Receiver of Wreck, continued under Part 4 of the Wrecked, Abandoned or Hazardous Vessels Act.
 Transport Canada is responsible for administering this program.